X-jy-liu/robosuite/README.md

   - `app.py`: FastAPI entry point
   - `experiment_runner.py`: Automates experiment execution
   - `ambiguous_experiments_runner.py`: Handles ambiguous command experiments
   - **logs/**: Contains experiment logs.
 Includes one representative set for each phase (1–3).
 Each experiment logging has the input prompt; the generated symbolic plan with an explanation; the objects' status at the end of each execution.
-Repeated runs for error bars and Phase 3 easy/medium variants are omitted for brevity.
+The saved videos are for the phase 3 hard variant which overall has the lowest accuracy.
+The experiments failed to generate a symbolic plan due to object detection failures don't have correpsonding videos and expeirment logging.
+Additionally, repeated runs for error bars and Phase 3 easy/medium variants are omitted for brevity.
   - **evaluation/**: LLM-assisted evaluation module **plots/**: natural language command evaluation plots **prompt_engine/**: compositional elements of the experiment pipeline serving for app.py